Bruce Lee: The Fighter: Music

 The film's soundtrack is composed by S. Thaman and featured five tracks with lyrics written by Sri Mani and Ramajogayya Sastry.
-Initially, the makers planned to release the soundtrack on 11 September 2015, with Shilpakala Vedika in Hyderabad, being fixed as the venue.
-However, the makers pushed the audio launch due to some reasons.
-On 25 September 2015, the makers released the audio soundtrack, at a grand ceremony held at the Hitex Convention Centre in Madhapur, Hyderabad, with the presence of the film's cast and crew and Chiranjeevi being the chief guest.
-The soundtrack album was marketed and released by Zee Music Company, thus making its debut in Telugu.

-The album opened to mostly positive reviews.
-The Times of India, stated that "the album is sure to strike a chord with the masses", and gave 3 out of 5 stars.
-Behindwoods gave 2.75 out of 5 and stated "Bruce Lee stays true to the massy combination of Srinu Vaitla- Thaman".
-Indiaglitz gave 3 out of 5 stating "A star album ably elevated by Thaman, catering to all kinds of audiences".
-123Telugu stated "Thaman does his best and manages to churn out a peppy album."
+The soundtrack album was marketed by Zee Music Company in their Telugu debut, and was released on 16 September 2014 at a launch event held in Hitex Convention Centre in Madhapur, Hyderabad.
+The album received mostly positive reviews from critics.

 Marketing

-The teaser trailer of the film was released on 21 August 2015, coinciding the eve of Chiranjeevi's birthday, without revealing the film's title and was released with the tentative title #RC9.
-The makers revealed the title as Bruce Lee: The Fighter and the poster of the film was unveiled on 28 August 2015.
+The teaser trailer of the film was released on 21 August 2014, coinciding the eve of Chiranjeevi's birthday, without revealing the film's title and was released with the tentative title #RC9.
+The makers revealed the title as Bruce Lee: The Fighter and the poster of the film was unveiled on 28 August 2014.

-On 21 September 2015, Srinu Vaitla unveiled two posters, through his official Twitter account.
+On 26 August 2014, Srinu Vaitla unveiled two posters, through his official Twitter account.
 The first poster features Ram Charan Teja's stunt seen as holding guns in both the hands and chasing someone, while the second poster of "Bruce Lee" features lead couple - Ram Charan Teja and Rakul Preet Singh, featured in the picture taken from a song sequence.
-The theatrical trailer of the film was unveiled on 25 September 2015, during the film's audio launch.
+The theatrical trailer of the film was unveiled on 16 September 2014, during the film's audio launch.